duprasf/php-base-laminas-new-app/readme.md

 If you are not using docker on your local VM... you should.
 You can install docker on a Windows machine but I know the process is not perfect and will most likely not be compatible with the script I created as an example.
 The easiest solution is just to install a small Linux VM, then install git and DockerCE on it.
-You can then use your Windows VM if your prefered IDE is not available on Linux but still have docker container running the same solution that will be running when in the cloud.
+You can then use your Windows VM if your preferred IDE is not available on Linux but still have docker container running the same solution that will be running when in the cloud.
 Most IDE has a feature to connect to a Linux VM using sFTP and edit your files there.
-Even in Notepad++, you can enable the NppFTP plugin and edit file directly on the server if you don't like to upload.
+Even in Notepad++, you can enable the NppFTP plugin and edit files directly on the server if you don't like to upload.

-In PhpED, I have local file on my Windows VM, once I made some change, I upload them to the Linux VM directly from the IDE (changed the keybind so ctrl-shift-S will save and upload).
+In PhpED, I have a local file on my Windows VM, once I made some change, I upload them to the Linux VM directly from the IDE (changed the keybind so ctrl-shift-S will save and upload).
 Then I go to my browser and refresh.
 Very simple.
-I even created an entry in my hosts file that points a domain called 'localdev.hc-sc.gc.ca' that points to my Linux VM.
+I even created an entry in my hosts file that points to a domain called 'localdev.hc-sc.gc.ca' that points to my Linux VM.

 If you really don't want to use docker, you can download the content of the 'code' folder from https://github.hc-sc.gc.ca/hs/php-base-laminas into your web server folder.
 Only the